GOD’S VERDICT ON THE FLESH

-Under the Mosaic Law, when a man has a very stubborn, unruly, disobedient or rebellious son, who after chastening or disciplining him severely several times will still not change and obey the voice of his father or his mother, his father and mother are expected to take hold of him and bring him to the elders at the gate of his city to pass on him a verdict, sentence or judgement of death.
+Under the Mosaic Law, when a man has a very stubborn, unruly, disobedient, or rebellious son, who after chastening or disciplining him severely several times will still not change and obey the voice of his father or his mother, his father and mother are expected to take hold of him and bring him to the elders at the gate of his city to pass on him a verdict, sentence, or judgment of death.

 The Law clearly instructs on how to deal with a stubborn and rebellious son.

 18 “If a man has a stubborn and rebellious son who will not obey the voice of his father or the voice of his mother, and who, when they have chastened him, will not heed them,

 19 “then his father and his mother shall take hold of him and bring him out to the elders of his city, to the gate of his city.